Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable6.md

 In retrospect, describe what your team learned during this second release and what would you change if you would continue developing the project.

+I learned how to use TKInter pretty well during this project, and because of that I learned that a lot of premade gui’s have small incompatibilities when using different devices such as the inability to change the background color of buttons when using it with a MacOS.

 Grading criteria (2 points): Adequate reflection about problems and solutions, clear description with adequate use of language.